matter-labs/zksync-lite-docs/docs/api/sdk/rust/tutorial.md

 The Ethereum signer is represented by the `EthereumSigner` trait from the `zksync_eth_signer` crate.

-By default, there exist two implementations for that trait: `PrivateKeySigner` and `JsonRpcSigner`.
+By default, this trait has two implementations: `PrivateKeySigner` and `JsonRpcSigner`.

-The first one assumes that you own your private key and can use it directly:
+The `PrivateKeySigner` implementation assumes that you own your private key and can use it directly:

 ```rust
 use zksync_eth_signer::PrivateKeySigner;